This page has been updated for Wallets SDK V1. If you are using the previous version,

 - Wallet: Create a wallet to transfer from.

-- Operational Signer: The signing wallet must be registered as an operational signer on the wallet.
+- Signer: The signing wallet must be registered as a signer on the wallet.
 You can do this at wallet creation by passing

-delegatedSigners, or afterward by registering a signer. - Test Tokens: Fund your wallet with USDXM testnet tokens before transferring.
+signers, or afterward by adding a signer. - Test Tokens: Fund your wallet with USDXM testnet tokens before transferring.

 - API Key: Get an API key with the